Stephen Elliott (author): Films

 In 2012, Elliott directed the film About Cherry, based on a script written by Lorelei Lee and himself.
 The film starred Ashley Hinshaw, James Franco and Dev Patel, and debuted at the 2012 Berlin International Film Festival.

 In December 2012, Elliott raised the funds via Kickstarter to shoot his second film, Happy Baby, based on his novel of the same name.
 Production was completed on July 7, 2013 and the movie was released in 2016.

+Allegations of sexual abuse

+In November 2015, Claire Vaye Watkins published an essay in Tin House describing an incident where Elliott asked repeatedly, while visiting her program as a guest writer, if he could sleep in her bed, and later sent out a newsletter describing the incident in a way that left her feeling shamed for his own behavior.
+In 2017, Elliott was included on the "Shitty Media Men" list, a crowd-sourced Google spreadsheet containing allegations of sexual misconduct against men in the media industry.
+The allegations against Elliott included "rape accusations, sexual harassment" and "coercion".
+In October 2018, Elliott filed a lawsuit against the person who started the spreadsheet, journalist Moira Donegan.
+The lawsuit was settled in March 2023, with Elliott receiving a six-figure settlement from Donegan.